drquasi/godot-test/README.md

-# godot-test
+# Godot Test Game

-Archival for a test tutorial game built on Godot with GDScript.
+Test tutorial game built on Godot with GDScript, for archival purposes.